smitsanghvi/Slackbot/README.md

 # @Pacssificbot

-> Simple slackbot built with Node.js and Slackbots.js that tells random Chuck Norris and Yo Mama jokes.
+> Simple slackbot built with Node.js and Slackbots.js that select a team member and assigns a task

 ## Quick Start